What is datacasting? Datacasting is a term derived from ‘data’ and ‘broadcasting’.

-In order to receive files via datacasting, a student will need a Wi-Fi enabled device (i.e., cell phone, computer, tablet, etc.), as well as an inexpensive antenna and receiver.
+In order to receive files via datacasting, a student needs a Wi-Fi enabled device (i.e., cell phone, computer, tablet, etc.), as well as an inexpensive antenna and receiver.
 No internet access is required.

 Any type of file (jpg, PDF, mp4, etc.) can be transmitted via datacasting.
 This means that the possibilities of creating and packaging content designed for instruction are limitless.
 Our goal is to create a personalized learning experience for students who would not otherwise have access to online resources.

 Datacasting is currently one-way.
 Research and design are underway to develop an integrated return path that facilitates two-way interaction, allowing students to send completed work/assignments directly back to their teacher.

 School districts will datacast a variety of instructional items, including recorded lectures, live lectures, problem sets, reading units, lesson plans, quizzes, tests, and a host of classroom assignments.
 Many of the items will be self-created by teachers, while the balance will be acquired from other sources such as PBS Learning Media.

 Is datacasting expensive?

 The cost to stand-up and maintain datacasting is relatively modest.
 It is cheaper than installing hotspots to deliver an internet signal.
 Households require a receiver and antenna to pick-up the signal and television stations must have a datacasting gateway to distribute it.

 When will datacasting be available for educational use?